 Set in a pedestrianized street, this very chic bed and breakfast has just four rooms.
 They’re stylish and comfortable with high ceilings and large windows.
 Large bathrooms and a pretty breakfast room make up the complete package.
 The only disadvantages are that you have to ask the staff to key in a code to get past the bollards in the street, and you will have to park a distance from the hotel if you have a vehicle.
 Still, that means a peaceful night in a very comfortable bed.

 As is common in the travel industry, the writer was provided with complimentary accommodation for the purpose of reviewing the property.
 While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our ethics policy.

-Menus from 35 to 55 euros.
+Menu items from 35 to 55 euros.

-Menus are very good value from 35 euros to 6 courses for 76 euros.
+Menu items range from from 35 euros to six courses for 76 euros.

 Right on the Loire with a terrace above the river, this is a perfect summer evening place.
-Try starters like prawns with pink mayonnaise or beef carpaccio and foie gras and move onto steak and frites, or roast cod.
+Try starters like prawns with pink mayonnaise or beef carpaccio and foie gras and move onto steak and frites or roast cod.
 It’s casual, friendly and great fun.

-Menus 20.50 to 27.50 euros.
+Menu items from 20.50 to 27.50 euros.

-Menus at 15 euros.
+Menu items start at 15 euros.